Category Archives: Fantasy

 Director:

-• Peter Jackson – Brain Dead, Lord of the Rings Trilogy, King Kong, The Hobbit I, II & III
+• Peter Jackson – Brain Dead, Lord of the Rings Trilogy, King Kong, The Hobbit II & III

 Cast: